SummaryRead the full fact sheet

 Protecting yourself if you have hay fever

 If you have hay fever, understand that you are at increased risk of asthma, including during an epidemic thunderstorm asthma event.
-If you think you may have symptoms of asthma, for example if you wheeze, are short of breath or cough with your hay fever, then talk to you GP about determining whether they could be related to asthma.
+If you think you have experienced symptoms of asthma with your hay fever, for example wheezing, shortness of breath or coughing, then talk to your GP.

 If you have hay fever only, see your GP or pharmacist about a hay fever treatment plan and what you can do to help protect yourself from the risk of thunderstorm asthma.
 This may include having an asthma reliever puffer appropriately available – these are available from pharmacies without a prescription.